Node.js: History

-Node.js was written initially by Ryan Dahl in 2009, about thirteen years after the introduction of the first server-side JavaScript environment, Netscape's LiveWire Pro Web.
+Node.js was initially written by Ryan Dahl in 2009, about 13 years after the introduction of the first server-side JavaScript environment, Netscape's LiveWire Pro Web.
 The initial release supported only Linux and Mac OS X. Its development and maintenance was led by Dahl and later sponsored by Joyent.

-Dahl criticized the limited possibilities of the most popular web server in 2009, Apache HTTP Server, to handle a lot of concurrent connections (up to 10,000 and more) and the most common way of creating code (sequential programming), when code either blocked the entire process or implied multiple execution stacks in the case of simultaneous connections.
+Dahl criticized the limited capability of Apache HTTP Server to handle many (10,000+) concurrent connections, as well as the dominant programming paradigm of sequential programming, in which applications could block entire processes or cause the creation of multiple execution stacks for simultaneous connections.

 Dahl demonstrated the project at the inaugural European JSConf on November 8, 2009.
 Node.js combined Google's V8 JavaScript engine, an event loop, and a low-level I/O API.

 In January 2010, a package manager was introduced for the Node.js environment called npm.
-The package manager makes it easier for programmers to publish and share source code of Node.js packages and is designed to simplify installation, updating, and uninstallation of packages.
+The package manager allows programmers to publish and share Node.js packages, along with the accompanying source code, and is designed to simplify the installation, update and uninstallation of packages.

 In June 2011, Microsoft and Joyent implemented a native Windows version of Node.js.
 The first Node.js build supporting Windows was released in July 2011.

-In January 2012, Dahl stepped aside, promoting coworker and npm creator Isaac Schlueter to manage the project.
+In January 2012, Dahl yielded management of the project to npm creator Isaac Schlueter.
 In January 2014, Schlueter announced that Timothy J. Fontaine would lead the project.

-In December 2014, Fedor Indutny started io.js, a fork of Node.js.
-Due to the internal conflict over Joyent's governance, io.js was created as an open governance alternative with a separate technical committee.
-Unlike Node.js, the authors planned to keep io.js up-to-date with the latest releases of the Google V8 JavaScript engine.
+In December 2014, Fedor Indutny created io.js, a fork of Node.js created because of dissatisfaction with Joyent's governance as an open-governance alternative with a separate technical committee.
+The goal was to enable a structure that would be more receptive to community input, including the updating of io.js with the latest Google V8 JavaScript engine releases, diverging from Node.js's approach at that time.

-In February 2015, the intent to form a neutral Node.js Foundation was announced.
-By June 2015, the Node.js and io.js communities voted to work together under the Node.js Foundation.

-In September 2015, Node.js v0.12 and io.js v3.3 were merged back together into Node v4.0.
-This merge brought V8 ES6 features into Node.js and a long-term support release cycle.
-As of 2016, the io.js website recommends that developers switch back to Node.js and that no further releases of io.js are planned due to the merge.
+The Node.js Foundation, formed to reconcile Node.js and io.js under a unified banner, was announced in February 2015.
+The merger was realized in September 2015 with Node.js v0.12 and io.js v3.3 combining into Node v4.0.
+This merge brought V8 ES6 features into Node.js and started a long-term support release cycle.
+By 2016, the io.js website recommended returning to Node.js and announced no further io.js releases, effectively ending the fork and solidifying the merger's success.

 In 2019, the JS Foundation and Node.js Foundation merged to form the OpenJS Foundation.

-On February 21 2023, Node.js 19.7.0 was released.
+Branding

+The Node.js logo features a green hexagon with overlapping bands to represent the cross-platform nature of the runtime.
+The Rocket Turtle was chosen as the official Node.js mascot in February 2024 following a design contest.